-Could Whitney Houston’s Tragic Death Been Avoided?
+Could Whitney Houston’s Tragic Death Be Avoided?

 With the recent death of Whitney Houston, there has been a heightened awareness of substance abuse and more importantly how pervasive this problem is in all walks of society.
-Addiction knows no barriers, whether they are social, racial or economic.
+Addiction knows no barriers, whether they are social, racial, or economic.
 Today addiction is so common that few among us can say that they have not been personally affected by knowing someone who is or was addicted to drugs or alcohol.
 The hope is that we may somehow intervene in the affairs of an addict before tragedy wreaks havoc upon them and those that they love.

 The Florida Marchman Act process typically commences upon the filing of a Petition for Involuntary Assessment when there is a good faith reason to believe that an individual is substance abuse impaired and because of the impairment, the individual has lost the power of self-control with respect to alcohol or substance use.
-Such a Petition may be filed by the individual’s spouse, guardian, any relative, private practitioner, a service provider director or any three adults having personal knowledge of the person’s condition.
-In the case of a minor, only the parent, guardian or service provider is authorized to file such a petition.
+Such a Petition may be filed by the individual’s spouse, guardian, any relative, private practitioner, a service provider director, or any three adults having personal knowledge of the person’s condition.
+In the case of a minor, only the parent, guardian, or service provider is authorized to file such a petition.

 The Petition is filed with the clerk of court in the county in which the impaired person resides or is found and the court must set the petition for hearing within 10 days.
 At the hearing, the court may enter an Order for Involuntary Assessment at a public facility unless prior arrangements for a private facility have been made.
 The facility will assess and stabilize the patient for a period not to exceed 5 days.
-Thereafter, a written assessment is sent the court which may then proceed with a Petition for Involuntary Treatment.
+Thereafter, a written assessment is sent to the court which may then proceed with a Petition for Involuntary Treatment.

 Generally, a second hearing is conducted upon the Petition for Involuntary Treatment upon the court’s receipt of the written report from the assessment facility recommending the need for involuntary treatment.
 The court may order the involuntary treatment for a period not to exceed 60 days and may have the Sheriff take the patient into custody for delivery to a licensed treatment facility.